spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

-The security rules for custom event triggers works to authorize client request for queing/triggering custom events.
+The security rules for custom event triggers works to authorize client request for queuing/triggering custom events.
 Authorization works on the event type level.
 This means you can have different rules for different types of custom events.

-> **Note:** You only need to secure custom events as they are queued via REST API of Space Cloud unlike database and file storage events that are queued by Space Cloud internally.
-Specifying security rules for database and file storage events wont have any effect as they are not necessary.
+> **Note:** You only need to secure custom events as they are queued via REST API of Space Cloud, unlike database and file storage events that are queued by Space Cloud internally.
+Specifying security rules for database and file storage events won't have any effect as they are not necessary.

 Security rules for custom event triggers are configured in the `Rules` tab in `Eventing` section of Mission Control.